derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

   * IDs are ordered on a N>>2^n ring according to their _**numerical closeness**_ to center's ID (representing "the start point on the ring").
   * IDs partaking in a boot club are all unique.
-  * A boot club can measure the distance between a given ID and its center ID's.
+  * A boot club can measure the distance between a given ID and its head's ID.
-  * A boot club can calculate the **numerically closest* ID to its center.
+  * A boot club can calculate the **numerically closest* ID to its head.

 ### 3. Routing Algorithm
 ---